njean42/kumiko/README.md

 # Limitations

-For now, *Kumiko* only deals with **white-ish backgrounds**.
+For now, *Kumiko* only deals with clear (white-ish) and dark (black-ish) backgrounds.
-Panels within a comic page will be any "object" that has non-white boundaries (not necessarily vertical or horizontal lines).
+Panels within a comic page will be any "object" that has non-white & non-black boundaries (not necessarily vertical or horizontal lines).

 If you have ideas on how to programmatically guess the background color of a page, please let us know!